The Facility and Its Philosophy

 University Health and Counseling Services (UHCS) offers a full range of psychological services to University of Southern Maine students to support and contribute to their personal growth and the enhancement of their higher education experience.

-UHCS is staffed by a multidisciplinary team including three licensed doctoral level psychologists and three masters level counselors, three of whom are dually licensed with the LADC/LCPC.
+UHCS is staffed by a multidisciplinary team including three licensed doctoral level psychologists and five masters level counselors, three of whom are dually licensed with the LADC/LCPC.
 We have one staff member whom coordinates substance abuse clinical services and prevention efforts, one that oversees the Recovery Oriented Campus Center, and another whom serves as our Multicultural Specialist.
 Our Director is also dually licensed as a Psychologist/Advanced Practice Nurse.
 A psychiatric nurse practitioner working under the supervision of a psychiatrist is also affiliated with our program.
 Family nurse practitioners and a consulting physician provide primary care and health education to the student population.
 The theoretical orientation of the staff is diverse, and interns have the opportunity to work with staff who use a range of approaches.

 UHCS has a long-standing commitment to providing intensive supervision and training.
-Training is provided for predoctoral interns and doctoral practicum students as well as for masters level trainees.
+Training is provided for Doctoral practicum students as well as for masters level trainees.
 Postdoctoral training is also available.
-All trainees, including interns, are respected as professional colleagues with valuable insights and perspectives, but are given the instruction and support appropriate for their level of experience.
+All trainees are respected as professional colleagues with valuable insights and perspectives, but are given the instruction and support appropriate for their level of experience.

 UHCS provides brief psychotherapy to undergraduate and graduate students whose concerns vary from acute situational stress through the full range of psychopathology.
 A range of clients of different ages and backgrounds are seen.
 Services include individual, couples and group psychotherapy, crisis intervention, consultation, prevention, and educational programming.
 Psychiatric evaluation and medication management are provided for selected clients on referral from Counseling Services clinicians.

 The Training Program

-The Predoctoral internship program at UHCS is designed to provide a broad-based training experience in the practice of psychology in a university counseling center.
-While exposure to a variety of professional activities is available, a genuine commitment to intensive supervision and to the furthering of interns' professional and personal growth exists as the foundation of our program.
+The Doctoral training program at UHCS is designed to provide a broad-based training experience in the practice of psychology in a university counseling center.
+While exposure to a variety of professional activities is available, a genuine commitment to intensive supervision and to the furthering of a trainee's professional and personal growth exists as the foundation of our program.
 The primary goals of the training program are: